 Q65: Women's health: PLAB/UK(MLA)/AKT Exam style question

-Today we will discuss another Q65 Women’s Health PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.
+Today, we will discuss another Q65 Women’s Health PLAB 1/ UKMLA exam-style question.

 A 33-year-old woman has given birth to her second child 3 weeks ago and is now seeking contraception advice.
 She is exclusively breastfeeding and her husband is scheduled to undergo a vasectomy in three months.